Anita Sarawak: Personal life

 Anita has been married four times.
-She is currently married to Briton Mohamad Mahathir Abdullah (formerly Martin Cox), who is her manager.
-The couple first met in Las Vegas, and wed in 2001.

 In December 1972, Anita married Mohamed Abdul Samad.
 The couple divorced in August 1979.

 In October 1981, Anita married the Indonesian singer Broery Pesulima.
 Anita's father objected to the marriage as Broery is Christian while Anita is a Muslim.
 Broery converted to Islam during their marriage but the couple later separated.
-Broery would later renounce Islam and converted back to Christianity.
+Broery later renounced Islam and converted back to Christianity.

 In 1995, Anita was caught for close proximity (khalwat) with her third husband J.D.
-Nicholas of the musical group The Commodores, who she was engaged to at the time.
+Nicholas of the musical group The Commodores, to whom she was engaged at the time.
 Anita attended a hearing in court and paid a fine.

+She is currently married to her British manager, Mohamad Mahathir Abdullah (formerly Martin Cox).
+The couple first met in Las Vegas, and wed in 2001.

-In September 2009, Anita's husband Mohamad Mahathir Abdullah was attacked outside her stepmother Datin Umi Kalthum's home in Taman Melawati, Malaysia.
+In September 2009, Anita's husband was attacked outside her stepmother Datin Umi Kalthum's home in Taman Melawati, Malaysia.
 Anita subsequently forgave the robbers.

-In February 2011, Anita collected the Legend Award for her mother, Siput, at the Seri Temasek Awards.
+In February 2011, Anita collected the Legend Award for her mother, Siput Sarawak, at the Seri Temasek Awards.
 Anita said, "It was the proudest day of my life, an exceptional and emotional moment."

+Anita retired from public life in 2011 and has been living a private life in Las Vegas, United States.

-In July 2013, Anita's stepmother Datin Umi Kalthum, a veteran Malaysian actress, died.
-Anita, who lives in the United States, could not return for the funeral.
+Her stepmother Datin Umi Kalthum, a veteran Malaysian actress, passed away in July 2013.
+Anita could not return for the funeral.

-In 2022, Anita contacted entertainment journalist Roslen Fadzil to dispel rumors about her health and personal status.
-She retired from public life in 2011 and has been living a private life in Las Vegas, United States.
+In 2022, Anita contacted entertainment journalist Roslen Fadzil to dispel rumours about her health and personal status.